Many organizations miss the point — and the benefits — of work anniversaries entirely.

 Let the team help decide how to approach work anniversaries so they're irresistible, rather than mandatory, to participate in as a team.

 Reveal everyone's purpose

 It's important for everyone to know how their work impacts their team, the organization, its customers, and the world at large.

 Nathaniel Koloc wrote a great piece in the Harvard Business Review titled "What Job Candidates Really Want: Meaningful Work."
 In it he explains a key feature of many top performers:

 "They are not picking their next job based on the size of the paycheck.
 They are instead looking for a worthwhile mission and promising team to join.
 And, they are having a frustratingly hard time finding that."

 Think about it this way: you don't want to see another year ticked off on the calendar, and feel like you have nothing to show for it.

-An employee's anniversary is an opportunity to remind them of the impact they've made over the past 12 months, and over the course of their career.
+An employee's work anniversary is the perfect opportunity to thank them for the impact they've made over the past 12 months and over the course of their career.

 Don't just say, "You've made a big impact this year."
 Explain exactly what the impact was, why it matters, and how crucial their work is to the team, the organization, and the people it serves.